 Accountability means taking ownership of your AI's outcomes.
 If the model produces a biased or incorrect result, you need a framework in place to identify, correct, and learn from it.
 This proactive approach helps you manage risks and build a reputation for responsibility.
 By embedding these principles into your development lifecycle from the start, you move from simply building AI features to creating a reliable and ethical product.
 We can break this down into three core actions: establishing clear governance, using tools for explainability, and communicating openly with your users.
 Building trust through openness is the foundation for a product people will want to use and advocate for.

-Setting up clear rules for governance
+Establishing clear rules for AI governance

 Think of AI governance as the rulebook for your AI systems.
 It’s a formal framework that defines who is responsible for what, what ethical lines you won't cross, and how you'll ensure your AI operates safely and fairly.
 This isn't just about legal compliance; it's about embedding your company's values directly into your technology.
 Start by assigning clear ownership for AI initiatives and creating a cross-functional team—including technical, legal, and business stakeholders—to oversee development and deployment.